 Still, like those that came after him, Medvedenko became a fan favorite to point back and ask “remember him?” as the years have gone by.

 However, in those years that have passed since he last played in 2007 — and specifically in the last handful of months — Medvedenko’s life has taken a drastic twist.
 Born in Ukraine, Medvedenko’s life, like so many others, was flipped on its head when Russia invaded the country earlier this year.
 But rather than seek refuge, Medvedenko stayed in Ukraine, Kyiv specifically, to defend his country.

-Recently, Bill Oram of The Athletic caught up with Medvedenko for a truly great profile on what he is doing now, which included a quote from Lakers owner Jeanie Buss and her lack of surprise at Medvedenko’s heroic decision.
+Back in May, Bill Oram of The Athletic caught up with Medvedenko for a truly great profile on what he is doing now, which included a quote from Lakers owner Jeanie Buss and her lack of surprise at Medvedenko’s heroic decision.

 Lakers owner Jeanie Buss called Medvedenko, who never averaged more than 8.3 points in a season, “an ultimate role player.”
 That was something she thought of as she learned that he had not fled Kyiv, but instead took up arms to defend his country.

 “You say, ‘OK, that matches the character of who that person is,’” she said.
 “And playing basketball isn’t life and death, but it is a reflection of who we are and what we bring.”

 Slava Medvedenko won a pair of NBA titles backing up Shaquille O’Neal.
 Now, the former Laker is inviting @SHAQ to Kyiv to support the Ukrainian war effort, which has found Medvedenko armed and patrolling his neighborhood for saboteurs. https://t.co/oulaYq4VSz— Bill Oram (@billoram) May 23, 2022

 In October, NBA on TNT provided another update: